Craig44/CABM/README.md

 # Individual Based Model (IBM)

 This repository is for a generalised IBM that I am trying to generate during my PhD.
-It is a mixture of ideas that need to be acknowledged.
+It will be a stochastic simulator used for investigating different stock assessment methods under hypothetical scenerios.
+The current repository is a mixture of  ideas that need to be acknowledged.
 Firstly to the Casal2 team found [here](https://github.com/NIWAFisheriesModelling/CASAL2), which formulated the basis of the core code for error handling, parameter structure, configuration syntax and more.
 I also learnt about IBM's via the model found [here](https://github.com/trophia/sna1) where some idea's have been brought across.